appsecco/dvna/docs/solution/a7-xss.md

 - *server.js*
 - *views/app/products.ejs*

+The fix has been implemented in this [commit](https://github.com/appsecco/dvna/commit/6acbb14b51df84d4c4986d95f8fa4e3a6d600e35)

 ## Stored XSS in Product Listing

-Another XSS vulnerability exists in the same page, however at a different location
+Another XSS vulnerability exists in the same page, however at a different location.
+By supplying an input such as `<script>alert('xss')</script>`, we can verify the XSS

 **Vulnerable Code snippet**